Have you ever seen great, important people in their private or vulnerable moments?

 Secondly, Jesus loves us, truly and deeply.

-Heart: this gives wonderful assurance that God loves us and saves us.
+This gives wonderful assurance that God loves us and saves us.
 Apostle Paul says in Romans 8 that after learning what Jesus went through for us, he is convinced nothing can stop God loving us.
 “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.”
 (Rom 8:38-39).

 Hands: So let us turn from sin in the hundred little decisions we make today, and choose to love others in our actions, even when it costs us.
 We’d be imitating our Saviour Jesus if we did so.